hannesdelbeke/unity-note-editor/README.md

 # Unity note editor
 Attach notes to Unity assets & edit them in editor.
+- Notes can have **rich** _text_ and [URLs](https://github.com/hannesdelbeke/unity-note-editor).
+- Can be combined with https://github.com/hannesdelbeke/unity-deeplink to support URLs to other assets

 ## Quickstart
 1. Open from the menu `Window/Note Editor`